Backyard Citizen Science Projects for Nature Lovers

-Journey North has a variety of backyard citizen science projects.
-One of their most popular is the monarch monitoring project, which tracks monarch migration each spring and fall.
-They also gather data about hummingbird migration, the first appearance of American robins, and earthworm sightings.
-Check out all of their projects on the Journey North website.
+Choose from a variety of programs, including the monarch monitoring project that tracks monarch migration each spring and fall.
+Journey North also gathers data about hummingbird migration, the first appearance of American robins and earthworm sightings.

-Project Noah might be the most truly interactive of backyard citizen science projects.
-It’s dedicated to documenting all of Earth’s living organisms, including animals and plants.
-You can upload your own sightings, even if you haven’t been able to identify them, and members of the Project Noah community will offer ID suggestions.
-You can also spend hours browsing the site to look at spottings from around the globe, and helping others ID their findings.
-Check out Project Noah here.
+Project Noah aims to document all of Earth’s living organisms.
+Upload your sightings, even if you haven’t been able to identify them, and members of the Project Noah community offer ID suggestions.
+It’s possible to spend hours browsing sightings from around the globe—and helping others to identify their findings.

-eButterfly is one of the newer citizen science projects, but it aims to be for butterflies what eBird is for birds.
-It’s a place to report your sightings, keep track of your butterfly life list, upload and share photos, and more.
-Submit your observations online at eButterfly here.
+One of the newest citizen science projects, eButterfly aims to be for butterflies what eBird is for birds.
+It’s a place to document your sightings, keep track of your butterfly life list, upload and share photos and more.

 Budburst studies phenology in plants.
 Participants monitor and report on the timing of major events in plant life cycles, including flowering, leafing and fruiting.
 The findings help scientists understand the wider effects of climate change and extreme weather events.